microsoftgraph/msgraph-sdk-design/middleware/AuthorizationHandler.md

 ### 401 Handling

-Trap 401 responses and attempt to use information in the `www-authenticate` header to generate a valid authorization token and re-issue the request.
+Trap 401 responses and pass information in the `www-authenticate` header to help generate a valid authorization token and re-issue the request.

 ## Performance Considerations

+How do we deal with streamed bodies?

 ## Security Considerations